 Winning the Poly not only showed athletic prowess, but also the qualities of the bicycle.
 René Herse won the randonneur and tandem categories of the Poly more often than any other builder.
-Several times, Herse’s tandems set the fastest lap, beating even the professional pelotons.
+Several times, Herse’s tandems set the fastest lap time, beating even the peloton of the professional racers.

 Starting in 1891, the race from Paris to Brest and back captured the imagination of cyclists.
 To cover the 1200 kilometers (765 miles) non-stop, racers had to ride day and night.
 Neither wind nor rain could stop them.
 Even by the standards of the heroic age of cycling, Paris-Brest-Paris was a race of epic proportions.

 By the 1950s, the pros had abandoned the long distances, but randonneurs were eager to take up the challenge.
 For some, the goal was simply to finish within the time limit, but at the front, the ride still resembled a race.
 The Challenge des Constructeurs was a prize awarded to the builder whose riders finished fastest.
 René Herse won it almost every time.
 The records set on René Herse’s bikes and tandems stood for decades.

 Lyli, the daughter of René Herse, was one of the strongest female cyclists of all time.
 After setting record after record in randonneur events and in the Poly de Chanteloup hillclimb race, Lyli entered the ranks of women racers.